Construction of High Regularity Invariant Measures for the 2D Euler Equations and Remarks on the Growth of the Solutions: Introduction

 \subsubsection{Organisation of the paper}

 Section~\ref{4sec2} recalls some basic results that will be used in Section~\ref{4sec3} to construct global solutions to approximate equations.
-In Section~\ref{4sec4}, invariant measures are constructed and in Section~\ref{4sec5} and the proof of the main theorems is given.
-Section~\ref{4sec6} is devoted to the proof of Theorem~\ref{4sideTheo2d} and Theorem~\ref{4sideTheo3d}.
+In Section~\ref{4sec4}, invariant measures are constructed and in Section~\ref{4sec5} and the proof of the main theorems are given.
+Section~\ref{4sec6} is devoted to the proof of Theorem~\ref{4sideTheo2d}.
 Some important results and computations are postponed to the Appendix for convenience.